 Fashola does not have to be dishonest about the deplorable state of electric power in Nigeria.
 He unwitting inherited a disaster.
 And he can keep his blamocratic excuses for election time.
 Nigerians should know the realities of their electric power sector even though it is not pretty and “change” is faraway.

-When it comes to attacking and witch-hunting the defenceless or the underestimated, President Muhammadu Buhari has a heart larger than Zuma Rock – his machismo is unlimited; when it comes to dealing with major players in the Nigerian economy Buhari’s timidity is amazing.
-In his anti-corruption campaign, Buhari has focused purely on the refund of stolen and the freezing of economic activity, causing much suffering and hunger in the land but he dare not go against the oil companies that have raped Nigeria for what it is worth for over half a century.
+When it comes to attacking and witch-hunting the defenceless, or the underestimated, President Muhammadu Buhari has a heart larger than Zuma Rock – his machismo is unlimited; when it comes to dealing with major players in the Nigerian economy Buhari’s timidity is fantastic.
+In his anti-corruption campaign, Buhari has focused purely on the refund of stolen and the freezing of economic activity, causing much suffering and hunger in the land.
+Still, he dare not go against the oil companies that have raped Nigeria for what it is worth for over half a century.
 It takes more than average testicular fortitude to deal with such concerns and losses.

 Wole Soyinka is famed for winning the Nobel Prize for Literature in 1986 based on his significant contributions to poetry and drama.
 Though his award was highly controversial and the Nobel Committee’s ‘choice’ felbious, Soyinka won the prize anyway, deservedly.
 He was the first African to win the prize.
 There are very few urban Nigerians that do not know who Wole Soyinka is; he is a living legend.
 Continue reading